chatmail/dkim-milter/TUTORIAL.md

 ## Integration with Postfix

-Finally, in order to allow the MTA to speak to our DKIM Milter service, we must inform it of the new service by adding the listening socket in Postfix’s configuration.
+Finally, in order to allow the MTA to speak to our new DKIM Milter service, we must inform it of the service’s presence by adding the listening socket in Postfix’s configuration.

-Above, we picked port 3000 so that is where DKIM Milter is awaiting requests from Postfix.
+Above, we picked port 3000, so that is where DKIM Milter is awaiting requests from Postfix.
 Add this socket in `smtpd_milters` and `non_smtpd_milters` in Postfix’s main configuration file /etc/postfix/main.cf: